tgmclaughlin/talks/future.md

----

 ## tomoro ai

 ### what
-- applied AI consultancy
+- applied ai consultancy
-- build cutting-edge generative AI solutions for enterprise clients [insert rolodex of household names]
+- build cutting-edge generative ai solutions for enterprise clients [insert rolodex of household names]
 - scale to [insert impressive metric here]

 ### how
 - working as lean engineering teams (2/3 people)
 - deeply embedded into our client problems and processes
-- build MVP to prod in < 12 weeks
+- build mvp to prod in < 12 weeks
 - verify
 - scale